amajczyk/2024L_DeepLearning_P1/README.md

 - **efficientLarge_keras_no_aug.ipynb**: Jupyter Notebook with the pipeline for training EfficientNetV2 model without augmentations

-- **ensemble_predictor.ipynb**: Jupyter Notebook with the ensamble predictor composed of the committee of several CNNs
+- **ensemble_predictor.ipynb**: Jupyter Notebook with the ensamble predictor composed of the committee of several CNNs (NOTE: there, already trained models are referenced - it requires, that they are avaiable in `.h5` files - not uploaded as they are too large)

 - **resnet_keras_aug.ipynb**: Jupyter Notebook with the pipeline for training Resnet50 model with augmentations (Flip, Gaussian Noise and Flip-Gaussian Noise combination) - 50 epochs training per iteration